 Start with your product acquisition cost – what did you pay your supplier for the product?
 Did you pay extra for shipping, customs, or payment wiring?
 What did Amazon charge you for sales commissions?

 All of these are the typical costs that Amazon sellers use for calculating margins.
 But many more costs are needed: we must layer in less obvious Amazon costs (including state tax collection fees, returns-related commissions, FBA fees related to customer return shipping costs, FBA storage fees), your own returns-related fees (including product write-down/write-off fees, handling fees, return shipping/disposal fees) and finally your overhead allocation costs.

 If you factor in all your costs, that should help you figure out the floor price at which you can operate profitably.
 Your competitor’s prices – or more exactly, the prices of your Buy Box-eligible competitors – should help you identify the upper range (though sometimes up to 10% higher than these Buy Box-eligible competitors’ prices).

 Only now are you really ready to be using re-pricing tools to automate the process of adjusting your prices with an acceptable range so as to compete with your competitors for the Buy Box, but remain in positive margin territory at all times.
-For more information on specific external repricing solution providers, see Web Retailer’s repricing guide.
+For more information on third-party repricing tools, see Web Retailer’s repricing guide.

 Example of Impact of Indirect Costs